-Š Acts/ Enactments/ Ordinances Review on Acts/ Enactments/Ordinances Recommendations 4.
-Any person who contravenes this section shall be guilty of an offence and shall be liable to a fine not exceeding one hundred thousand ringgit, or imprisonment for a period not exceeding five years or both, and to a further fine of one thousand ringgit for each day the offence is continued after a notice by the Director-General, requiring him to comply with the act specified therein has been served upon him. ώ Waters Act 1920 (Amendment 1989) Water scarcity problems at various scales and levels of governance.
+No Acts/ Enactments/ Ordinances Review on Acts/ Enactments/Ordinances Recommendations 4.
+Any person who contravenes this section shall be guilty of an offence and shall be liable to a fine not exceeding one hundred thousand ringgit, or imprisonment for a period not exceeding five years or both, and to a further fine of one thousand ringgit for each day the offence is continued after a notice by the Director-General, requiring him to comply with the act specified therein has been served upon him. œ Waters Act 1920 (Amendment 1989) Water scarcity problems at various scales and levels of governance.
 Economic principles like pricing and cost recovery.
 Moving water to people (infrastructure), moving people to the water (zoning, resettlement), importing food (virtual water), and demand management (saving water).
 Water management in the face of the growing regional water shortages.
-To include WF provision under the current water supply provision provided in Part IV (Provision relating to water supply, services, sewerage systems, and sewerage services) Section 45 - 51. ٠ SPAN, Act 654 Suggestion to include WF provision under these sections: 1.
+To include WF provision under the current water supply provision provided in Part IV (Provision relating to water supply, services, sewerage systems, and sewerage services) Section 45 - 51.
 Section 15 (b) - Functions of the Commission.
-To implement and enforce the water supply and sewerage services laws, and to consider and recommend reforms to the water supply and sewerage services laws; 2.
-Section 15 (c) To ensure the productivity of water supply services and sewerage services industry, and monitoring of operator compliance with stipulated service standards, contractual obligations, and relevant laws and guidelines; 3.
-Section 26 The Commission may, with the approval of the Minister, adopt with such modifications as it deems fit any regulations, rules, policies, circulars, and directives enacted, or issued by the federal government in relation to any matter under this Part.
+To implement and enforce the water supply and sewerage services laws, and to consider and recommend reforms to the water supply and sewerage services laws; Section 15 (c) To ensure the productivity of water supply services and sewerage services industry, and monitoring of operator compliance with stipulated service standards, contractual obligations, and relevant laws and guidelines; Section 26 The Commission may, with the approval of the Minister, adopt with such modifications as it deems fit any regulations, rules, policies, circulars, and directives enacted, or issued by the federal government in relation to any matter under this Part.

-N 0 Acts/ Enactments/ Ordinances Review on Acts/ Enactments/Ordinances Recommendations Section 15 (c) To ensure the productivity of water supply services and sewerage services industry, and monitoring of operator compliance with stipulated service standards, contractual obligations, and relevant laws and guidelines; Section 26 The Commission may, with the approval of the Minister, adopt with such modifications as it deems fit any regulations, rules, policies, circulars, and directives enacted, or issued by the federal government in relation to any matter under this Part.
-10. Town and Country Planning Act 1976 Water provision is only emphasised in the following statements: 1.
+°N No Acts/ Enactments/ Ordinances Review on Acts/ Enactments/Ordinances Recommendations 4.
+Section 15 (c) To ensure the productivity of water supply services and sewerage services industry, and monitoring of operator compliance with stipulated service standards, contractual obligations, and relevant laws and guidelines; 5.
+Section 26 5.
+Section 26 6.
+The Commission may, with the approval of the Minister, adopt with such modifications as it deems fit any regulations, rules, policies, circulars, and directives enacted, or issued by the federal government in relation to any matter under this Part. - 0 Town and Country Planning Act 1976 Water provision is only emphasised in the following statements: 1.
 Land covered by water 2.
 Term for utilities, including water.
 3. Definition of land, which also includes water.
 4. Water bodies for development proposal report.
 A closely related concept is the WF, which is the total WW content of products consumed by an individual, business, town, city, or country.
 The WF based on environmental input and output analysis (EIOA) can be used as a means to identify the 'hidden' water consumers along the whole supply chain, and for balancing the supply and demand of water resources.
 Scaling of WF amongst cities under local authorities.
 The knowledge gathered can be used by regional policymakers to develop efficient and practical approaches to mitigate water scarcity, ensure safe water supply use, and ensure food security.
-To add water provision under planning control, which was provided under Part IV.
-Toadd WF provision under Section 21A (Development Proposal Report).
+To add Water provision under Part IV.
+To add WF provision under Section 21A (Development Proposal Report).